openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Operational Aspects of API Extensions

-- The "ControlPlane" IngressPlacement parameter value may not be used if the cluster's ControlPlaneTopology parameter is set to "External".
+- The `ControlPlane` value of the `IngressPlacement` parameter value may not be used when the cluster's `ControlPlaneTopology` parameter is set to `External`.

-- This API change only affects the defaulting behavior of the IngressController CR, it does not add any new capabilities to OCP, or gives any more flexibility than there already was.
+- This API change only affects the defaulting behavior of the `IngressController` CR, it does not add any new capabilities to OCP, or gives any more flexibility than there already was.

-- For administrators and support engineers, the IngressController is still the source of truth and where you need to look for understanding the router placement in practice.
+- For administrators and support engineers, the `IngressController` is still the source of truth and where you need to look if you seek to understand the router placement in practice.
 Nothing has changed in that regard.

 #### Failure Modes

-- The "ControlPlane" IngressPlacement parameter value may not be used if the cluster's ControlPlaneTopology parameter is set to "External".
-This should ideally be blocked by admission controllers for the Ingress config CR, if there are any.
-On top of that, the Ingress Operator should refuse to create an IngressController CR or reconcile an existing one while IngressPlacement is set to "ControlPlane" and the ControlPlaneTopology parameter is set to "External".
-This will harm cluster health and disable ingress traffic to the cluster.
+- The `ControlPlane` value of the  `IngressPlacement` parameter value may not be used if the cluster's `ControlPlaneTopology` parameter is set to `External`.
+The Ingress Operator would treat such combination as if the `IngressPlacement` value is actually `Workers` instead, and log a warning to indicate that this invalid combination has been detected.
+The Ingress Operator should not fail to reconcile `IngressController` CRs due to this invalid combination.

 #### Support Procedures

-- For administrators and support engineers, the IngressController is still the source of truth and where you need to look for understanding the router placement in practice.
+- For administrators and support engineers, the `IngressController` is still the source of truth and where you need to look for understanding the router placement in practice.
 Nothing has changed in that regard.